VarunThejaT/sortino/README.md

 # sortino

-Project to extract useful financial data for fundamental analysis of the firms
+Application to extract useful financial data for fundamental analysis of the firms